kmaasilan/cse15l-lab-reports/LabReport3.md

   The current directory is `/c/users/kmaas/documents/github/docsearch/technical`.
   Command: `grep -r "U.S. national" .`
   ![Image](Lab3_SSH_grep_-r_dir.PNG)\
-  The command printed two lines.
-These two lines contained "U.S. national", the specified phrase, and are from two different files in the current directory, the specified directory, and its sub-directories.
+  The command printed multiple lines.
+These lines contained "U.S. national", the specified phrase, and are from multiple different files in the current directory, the specified directory, and its sub-directories.
 This option is useful because it allows the user to run `grep` on all the files in a directory and its sub-directories.
 This option could be used to check whether you deleted all instances of a certain phrase in a directory and its sub-directories.
 If `grep -r _specified phrase_ .` prints nothing, then you successfully deleted all instances of that specfied phrase from a directory and its sub-directories.
 _**Note!
 I specify -r in addition to future options because otherwise `grep` wouldn't work with a directory as input.**_
 * `-v` (prints all the lines in the specified file that did not contain the specified phrase):
   [Source](https://en.wikibooks.org/wiki/Grep)